hdShang/arxiv-daily/docs/cs-RO/2025-06-25/papers/250620487v4-a-survey-of-behavior-foundation-model-next-generation-whole-body-con.md

 ---
 layout: default
-title: A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots
+title: "A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots"
 ---

 # A Survey of Behavior Foundation Model: Next-Generation Whole-Body Control System of Humanoid Robots